codehs/book/introcs/files/what-is-cs.md

 ### What is programming?

 Programming is one key part of computer science.
 Programming is giving instructions to a computer.
-It's very exciting.
+It's very exciting!